auth0/auth0-cli/docs/auth0_users_create.md

 ### Options

 ```
-  -c, --connection string   Name of the connection this user should be created in.
-Social connections are not supported.
+  -c, --connection string   Name of the database connection this user should be created in.
   -e, --email string        The user's email.
   -h, --help                help for create
   -n, --name string         The user's full name.